-The contribution of financialization discourse to capital and inequality is particularly interesting to economics in property and planning.
+The contribution of financialization discourse to capital and inequality is particularly interesting to economics in property.
 Epstein’s (2005) ‘Financialization and The World Economy’ opens more contemporary thinking on the increasing importance of financial markets, institutions and motives in the world economy.

 The costs (and benefits) of such financialisation to property such as housing is brought forward by Aalbers’ (2016) political economy work on ‘The Financialization of Housing’.
 In doing so, we see the centrality of housing as a capitalist instrument in the widening of financial capital.

 The role of housing as a financial asset to raise debt is the focus of Mian and Sufi’s (2015) ‘House of debt’ where they look at housing debt as part of the 2007-8 global financial crisis and subsequent economic recession.
 The idea of financial and economic instability has generated a renewed interest in writers such as Minksy (1986) how in ‘Stabilizing an Unstable Economy’ considers that markets are prone towards a period of ‘crisis’.